2020-21 Faith Formation – Together in Faith – Registration

 Adaptive Sacramental Preparation

-For more information on Special Needs Ministry or Faith Formation opportunities for those with special needs, please contact Molly Stempin, Coordinator of Special Needs Ministry at (515) 440-1030.
+For more information on REACH, Special Needs Ministry, or Faith Formation opportunities for those people with special needs, please contact Lisa Schmidt, Director of Faith Formation, by email or at 515-440-1030.